ESIPFed/data-help-desk/faq.md

 about creating data management plans and finding suitable repositories for their research data.
 The community also benefits from better integration of data management practices and resources at scientific meetings.

-## What is the definition or description of a data help desk?

-A data help desk provides researchers with opportunities to engage with informatics experts familiar with their scientific domain and learn about skills and techniques that help further research and make data and software open and FAIR.
-It serves as a reference desk staffed with experts to answer questions and provide demos of tools and resources.
-It can be a physical, virtual, or hybrid service.
-The Data Help Desk is often part of a larger initiative like Data FAIR, which encompasses other events related to open and FAIR data and software.

 ## What should a data help desk accomplish?